Legal Research in Uzbekistan

 1. Introduction

-Uzbeks are the predominant ethnic group; they profess Sunni branch of Islam.
-Shia Muslims constitute around 1% and are mainly represented by ethnic Iranians.
-If previously only did Slavic populations belong to Eastern Orthodox Christianity, within the last decade representatives of other ethnic groups have joined the Orthodox church too, Judaism is represented by Ashkenazi and Bukharian Jews.
-Majority of Buddhists who are reported to make 0.2% of the population are ethnic Koreans.[3]
+Uzbeks are the predominant ethnic group; they profess the Sunni branch of Islam.
+Shia Muslims are mainly represented by ethnic Iranians.
+If previously only Slavic populations belonged to Eastern Orthodox Christianity, within the last decade representatives of other ethnic groups have joined the Orthodox Church too, Judaism is represented by a smaller minority of Ashkenazi and Bukharan Jews.
+The majority of Buddhists, who are reported to make up 0.2% of the population, are ethnic Koreans.[3]

 The state language is Uzbek.
-It belongs to the South Eastern (Karluk) branch of the Turkic languages family, and is mutually intelligible with other Turkic languages to varying degrees: over 70% with Kazakh, Kyrgyz, Tatar and Turkmen, around 60% with Azeri and Turkish and some 80% with Uyghur.[4]
+It belongs to the Southeastern (Karluk) branch of the Turkic languages family, and is mutually intelligible with other Turkic languages to varying degrees: over 70% with Kazakh, Kyrgyz, Tatar, and Turkmen; around 60% with Azeri and Turkish; and some 80% with Uyghur.[4]
 The Russian language continues to be used in business correspondence and official documents, as well as in everyday communication.
-Tajik, a variety of Persian, is predominantly spoken in Samarkand, Bukhara and is in use in the pockets across the country.
+Tajik, a variety of Persian, is predominantly spoken in Samarkand, Bukhara, and is in use in pockets across the country.
 The Karakalpak language is an official language of the Republic of Karakalpakstan.
 It is a Turkic language close to Kazakh and has been heavily influenced by Uzbek.

-In the 19th century, the Imperial Russia conquered the three khanates Bukhara, Kokand and Khorezm the territories roughly corresponding to modern Uzbekistan.
-Despite wider resistance to the Soviets, the Soviet power was established by 1920.
-The Bolshevik government created the Uzbek Soviet Socialist Republic, in lieu of the short-lived Turkestan ASSR, the Bukharan People's Republic, and the Khorezm People's Republic.
+In the 19th century, Imperial Russia conquered the three khanates of Bukhara, Kokand, and Khorezm, the territories roughly corresponding to modern Uzbekistan.
+Following the Bolshevik revolution in 1917 and after the local resistance was subdued, the Soviet power was established by 1920.
+The Bolshevik government created the Uzbek Soviet Socialist Republic, instead of the short-lived Turkestan ASSR, the Bukharan People’s Republic, and the Khorezm People’s Republic.

-During the World War II, Uzbekistan became a home for some 1,500,000 refugees evacuated from the occupied territories of the Soviet Union, including hundreds of thousands of children.
-Some 1,430,000 people from Uzbekistan fought against the Nazi Germany, while a number of them were lured into the Turkestan legion, military units made up of Turkic peoples to fight in the ranks of Wermacht by the promises of liberation of their country from the communist yoke.
+During World War II, Uzbekistan became a home for some 1,500,000 refugees evacuated from the occupied territories of the Soviet Union, including hundreds of thousands of children.
+Some 1,430,000 people from Uzbekistan fought against Nazi Germany, while several of them were lured into the Turkestan legion, military units made up of Turkic peoples to fight in the ranks of Wermacht by the promises of the liberation of their country from the communist yoke.

-Following the failed coup d'état of the August 18, 1991, Uzbekistan announced its independence on August 31, 1991.
+Following the failed coup d’état of August 18, 1991, Uzbekistan announced its independence on August 31, 1991.
 On December 8, 1992, the 11th session of the Supreme Council of Uzbekistan adopted a new Constitution that replaced the Constitution of the Uzbek Soviet Socialist Republic of 1977.
-A former Communist Party boss Islam Karimov ruled the country for 27 years.
-He was known for fiercely opposing anything reminiscent of radical religious groups and for repressions against political opposition, independent media and civil activists.
+A former Communist Party boss Islam Karimov ruled the country for 27 years with an ‘iron fist.’
+He was known for fiercely opposing radical religious groups and for repressions against political opposition, independent media, and civil activists.

-The Prime-Minister Shavkat Mirziyoyev became an interim President after the death of Islam Karimov in September 2016 and was sworn in as President on 14 December after winning the presidential election with reported 88.6% of the vote.
-The Development Strategy for 2017 - 2021 adopted shortly after he took the office outlines such priorities as good governance and judiciary reform, access to fair trial and legal services, market reforms and so on.[5]
+Minister Shavkat Mirziyoyev became an interim President after the death of Islam Karimov in September 2016 and was sworn in as President on 14 December after winning the presidential election with a reported 88.6% of the vote.
+He was re-elected in 2021 with 80.1% vote.
+The Development Strategies for 2017 – 2021 and 2022 – 2026 outline such priorities as good governance and judiciary reform, access to fair trial and legal services, market and social protection reforms, and so on.[5],[6]

 The hierarchy of the Uzbekistan’s laws is as follows, subject to the provisions of Art.
 14, Law on Regulatory Legal Acts:

-The legislation has been undergoing numerous changes targeting the ambitious bid announced by the incumbent government to carry out a complete overhaul of the country’s governance, judiciary, economy, including promotion of the respect for human rights and freedoms, strengthening the judiciary independence, attracting investments and restructuring the national economy.
+The legislation has been undergoing numerous changes targeting the ambitious bid announced by the incumbent government to carry out a complete overhaul of the country’s governance, judiciary, and economy, including promotion of the respect for human rights and freedoms, strengthening the judiciary independence, attracting investments, and restructuring the national economy.

 2.1.
 The Constitution of the Republic of Uzbekistan

-The current Constitution was adopted on December 8, 1992 by the eleventh session the Supreme Counsel of the Republic of Uzbekistan of the twentieth convocation.
-The Constitution of the Republic of Karakalpakstan was adopted on April 9, 1993 by the twelfth session of the Supreme Counsel of the Republic of Karakalpakstan of the twelfth convocation
+The first Constitution was adopted on December 8, 1992, by the eleventh session of the Supreme Council of the Republic of Uzbekistan of the twentieth convocation.
+The Constitution of the Republic of Karakalpakstan was adopted on April 9, 1993, by the twelfth session of the Supreme Councill of the Republic of Karakalpakstan of the twelfth convocation.
+See Francisco Olmos, The Curious Case of the Republic of Karakalpakstan, Foreign Policy Centre (May 28, 2020).
+See also the Constitution of the Republic of Uzbekistan (UN).

 The legislators have yet to define the scope of issues constitutional laws are designed to address.
-Since independence, the Uzbek parliament adopted 7 constitutional laws, out of which 5 remain in effect:
+Since independence, the Uzbek parliament adopted seven constitutional laws, out of which five remain in effect:

 2.3.
 Codes of the Republic of Uzbekistan